Headscratchers: Tales of Symphonia

-Zelos' sister is a quarter-elf.
+- Zelos' sister is a quarter-elf.
 She is show to be treated as primarily human with the only stigma being attached to her mother.
-Other elven descendents would presumably be treated the same way.
+Other elven descendants would presumably be treated the same way.

 Do the Grand Cardinals not know who their own leaders are?

 - Kratos and Yuan are basically second only to Yggdrassill, and yet no one, the Desians or the Grand Cardinals ever mention it?
 I think it would be a bit of a Oh, Crap for them to see one of your bosses suddenly come up to you.
 Heck, Kvar outright boasts over how Kratos killed Anna, and he's standing right there!
 You'd think he'd counter with a quick Judgment or something.